What happens if someone has an accident in your car?

 A few situations in which the vehicle owner’s insurance company won’t cover the damage to your car caused by another driver are as follows:

-- When the driver is under the influence of drugs or alcohol or does not have a valid driver’s license: Most insurance companies won’t cover the damage caused to a vehicle if it was lent to someone who drivers under the influence of drugs or alcohol and gets into an accident, or who doesn’t have a valid driver’s license.
+Most insurance companies won’t cover the damage caused to a vehicle if it was lent to someone who drives under the influence of drugs or alcohol and gets into an accident or who doesn’t have a valid driver’s licence.
 Either of these offences may violate the terms of your insurance policy, and as such, the vehicle owner would be responsible for the cost of damages.
-If, however, you didn’t know that the driver’s license was invalid or expired, then our insurance provider might pay your claim.
+If, however, you didn’t know that the driver’s licence was invalid or expired, then your insurance provider might pay your claim.

 Will my auto insurance rates be higher if someone borrows my car and gets into an accident?

-Yes, in most situations, your auto insurance rate will go up if an accident occurs in your vehicle, whether you were driving it or not.
-As mentioned above, car insurance typically follows the car, not the driver.
+Yes, in most cases, your auto insurance rates will go up if there’s an accident in your car, whether you were the one driving or not.
+If the person who borrowed your car is found to be at fault, that accident goes on your insurance record, which could lead to higher insurance premiums.
+This is because, as we’ve mentioned, car insurance typically follows the car, not the driver.

-That said, whether or not your insurance premium will increase depends on several circumstances, including the insurance company, the coverage included with your policy, the severity of the accident, and your claims history.
+However, whether your rates increase depends on a few factors, such as your insurance company, the details of your policy, the severity of the accident, and your claims history.

 Am I liable if someone borrows my car and gets into an auto accident?

-If the borrowing driver caused the accident, the vehicle owner’s third party liability coverage will help pay for the cost of everything from vehicle repairs to legal fees.
+If the borrowing driver caused the accident, the vehicle owner’s third-party liability coverage will help pay for everything from vehicle repairs to legal fees.

 What to do when you get into a car accident